1DangQuang1/Company-Data-Ingestion-from-tratencongty.com/README.md

 ## Overview

 This project is focused on scraping data from the website `tratencongty.com`.
 The main goal is to extract company information, including Tax ID numbers and phone numbers, using Python's `BeautifulSoup` and `Requests` libraries for web scraping.
 However, the website presents a challenge: the Tax ID and phone numbers are displayed as images rather than text.
-To overcome this, I used the `Tesseract` OCR (Optical Character Recognition) engine to extract text from the images.
+To figure out, I used the `Tesseract` OCR (Optical Character Recognition) engine to extract text from the images.

 ## Key Features